zelasli/routing/README.md

 # Zelasli Routing

-Zelasli Routing module that link single HTTP request to a controller actions.
+A routing module that link single HTTP request to a destination (controller's action)

 ## **Installation**